PialKanti/ToDoApp/README.md

 - Complete an event with a single button click
 - Show events in three separate categories - upcoming, completed, and expired
 - Automatically move an expired event to the Expired category
+- Form validation from both client and server-side

 ## Tech